harding/bitcoinops.github.io/_includes/specials/policy/en/01-why-mempool.md

 -->

 Many nodes on the Bitcoin network store unconfirmed transactions in an in-memory pool, or "mempool."
-This cache is a very useful resource each node and, coupled with their connections on the peer-to-peer network, provides a censorship-resistant and private way of making payments.
+This cache is an important resource for each node and enables the peer-to-peer transaction relay network.

-For an individual node, participating in transaction relay is a means of downloading and validating blocks gradually rather than in spikes.
+Nodes that participate in transaction relay download and validate blocks gradually rather than in spikes.
 Every ~10 minutes when a block is found, nodes without a mempool experience a bandwidth spike, followed by a computation-intensive period validating each transaction.
-On the other hand, nodes with a mempool have typically already seen all of the block transactions and stores them in their mempools.
+On the other hand, nodes with a mempool have typically already seen all of the block transactions and store them in their mempools.
 With compact block relay (fixme: 152 link), these nodes just download a block header along with shortids, and then reconstruct the block using transactions in their mempools.
-This amount of data is tiny compared to the size of the block (fixme: stats?).
-Validating the transactions is also much faster: the signatures and scripts verified (and cached), timelock requirements already calculated, and relevant UTXOs loaded from disk if necessary.
-The node can also forward the block onto its other peers very quickly, dramatically increasing network-wide block propagation speed and reducing the frequency of stale blocks.
+The amount of data used to relay compact blocks is tiny compared to the size of the block (fixme: stats?).
+Validating the transactions is also much faster: the node has already verified (and cached) signatures and scripts, calculated the timelock requirements, and loaded relevant UTXOs from disk if necessary.
+The node can also forward the block onto its other peers promptly, dramatically increasing network-wide block propagation speed and thus reducing the risk of stale blocks.

-Mempools can also be used to build a "trustless" fee estimator.
+Mempools can also be used to build an independent fee estimator.
 The market for block space is a fee-based auction, and keeping a mempool allows users to have a better sense of what others are bidding and what bids have been successful in the past.

-However, there is no such thing as "The Mempool" - each node may have a different mempool.
+However, there is no such thing as "the mempool" - each node may receive different transactions.
 Submitting a transaction to one node does not necessarily mean that it has made its way to miners.
 Some users find this uncertainty frustrating, and wonder, "why don't we just submit transactions directly to miners?"

 Consider a Bitcoin network in which all transactions are sent directly from users to miners.
 One could censor and surveil financial activity